tangjm/data-engineering-notes/public/AWS/module6_compute/notes_compute.md

 - Temporary storage provided on disks physically attached to host computer where EC2 instance is running
 - Data store is deleted if the instance stops
 - good for temporary data like buffers, caches etc.
-- store data repliacted across multiple instances like a load balanced pool of web servers.
+- store data replicated across multiple instances like a load balanced pool of web servers.
 - If an instance reboots, then the instance store does persist

 Other options separate from root volume